Jota 'agrees' shock Celtic exit with star winger set for Saudi Arabia move

-The 24-year-old has been a star player for the Parkhead side since initially joining on a season-long loan from Benfica two years ago – a move which was made permanent last summer as Celtic paid £6.4m to land him on a five-year contract.
+The 24-year-old has been a standout for the Parkhead side since initially joining on a season-long loan from Benfica two years ago – a move which was made permanent last summer as Celtic paid £6.4m to land him on a five-year contract.

-The Portuguese sensation scored 15 goals in 43 appearances to help Celtic win a domestic treble last season, but a report by Al-Kass media - which has 1.4million followers on Twitter - claims he is on the verge of a move to Saudi Pro League side Al-Ittihad.
+The Portuguese sensation scored 15 goals in 43 appearances to help Celtic win a domestic treble last season, but reports in the Middle East claim a move to the Saudi Pro League has all but been 'agreed' with just 'finer details' to be ironed out.

-The club are currently managed by former Wolves boss Nuno Esperito Santo with former Hearts manager Ian Cathro among the backroom staff.
-The report claims that only "minor details" are left to be resolved before the move is completed.

-Al-Kass posted: "The Saudi club Al-Ittihad agrees with the Portuguese player Joao Felipe [Jota] on all terms and details of the contract to join its ranks during the current summer transfer period; And a few minor details remain with his club Celtic."
+Reports closer to home suggest that the deal is not yet cut and dried with Celtic yet to sanction any sale, but with claims of a £25m transfer fee on the table, as well as a life-changing salary on offer to the player, the Scottish champions may struggle to keep hold of their prized asset.
+Benfica would also be due a percentage of any sale due to a sell-on clause inserted into the original deal.

-The vasts sums of money on offer from clubs in Saudi Arabia has seen a number of European players follow the route Cristiano Ronaldo took last summer in departing Manchester United for Al-Nassr on a two-and-a-half-year contract reportedly worth more than $200m a year.
+The vasts sums of money on offer from Saudi Arabian clubs has seen a number of European players follow the route Cristiano Ronaldo took last summer in departing Manchester United for Al-Nassr on a two-and-a-half-year contract reportedly worth more than $200m a year.

 Three Chelsea players alone have moved to the Gulf state this summer – namely Edouard Mendy, N’Golo Kante and Kalidou Koulibaly.
 Wolves captain Ruben Neves was also transferred to Al-Hilal for a club record £47million.